filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 6. Are from Portugal
 7. Have either 1 or more guests
 8. Have short stay (1-day to 2-day)
-9. Majority arrives on January, February and November
+9. Majority arrive on January, February and November
 10. Interpreted customer group name: Corporate (Company)

 ## Product Design and Recommendations